 - Hypertrophy training: 160 pounds × 10 reps × 5 sets = 8000 pounds lifted

 This means that in the above studies comparing strength and hypertrophy training, where the total number of sets was equated, the hypertrophy group was lifting with a substantially greater volume.
-Perhaps simple lifting more weight per workout is what’s most important.
+Perhaps simply lifting more weight per workout is what’s most important.

 Anyway, directly test the hypothesis that the extra lifting volume was responsible for the extra muscle growth, Schoenfeld conducted a study where he matched the volume between the strength and hypertrophy groups:

 - The strength training group did 7 sets of 3 repetitions.
-It took them 70 minutes to finish their workouts, and by the end of the study they were complaining of sore joints and overall fatigue.
+It took them 70 minutes to finish their workouts, and by the end of the study, they were complaining of sore joints and overall fatigue.
 2 participants dropped out due to joint pain.